Help! My Child is a Picky Eater

 • Make mealtime fun!
 Tell stories, share silly jokes or talk about your child’s favorite things.

 • plus sign minus sign My child doesn’t like meat.
-Doesn’t he need the protein?
+Doesn’t he need nutrients like protein and iron?

 This is very common with young children!
 Protein foods are important, but many foods besides meat contain protein.
 There are plenty of ways to work protein into your child’s diet.